microsoft/code-challenges/Labs/Python-Tools-for-Visual-Studio/PythonToolsLab/PythonToolsLab.md

 ### Set up the environment manually & Run

+(This is independent of next part, so they can be done in either order)
 1. Open the Environments Window (Tools -> Python Tools -> Environment)

 2. Create a custom Python 3 environment, make it the default for all programs.
 If you don't see one, use the tool to create one.
     a.
 The path prefix is: C:\Users\Administrator\AppData\Local\Programs\Python\Python36

-3. Navigate to packages and install the NumPy, SciPy, sklearn, pandas, and matplotlib.
+2. Navigate to packages and install the Pandas, scipy, scikit-learn, and matplotlib packages.

-You should see a plot of precited values.
-The R^2 value is a measure of accuracy of the prediction.
-The closer this number is to 1, the better the predicted values curve fits with the curve of actual values.
-Which regression technique best suits this problem?
+You might run into trouble installing one of the packages.
+For these instances, we recommend using the Anaconda distribution.

 ### Re-run with Anaconda